Can Dundar: Turkey sentences journalist to 27 years in jail | DW | 23.12.2020

-The former editor-in-chief of Cumhuriyet was charged with terrorism and espionage.
-He fled to Germany in 2016 amid Turkey's crackdown on journalists after a failed coup.
+The former editor-in-chief of Turkish opposition newspaper "Cumhuriyet" has been charged with terrorism and espionage.
+He fled to Germany in 2016 amid Ankara's crackdown on journalists after a failed coup.

-Dundar was convicted for his newspaper's 2015 coverage of Turkish intelligence sending arms shipments in trucks to Islamist rebels in Syria
+Dundar was convicted for his newspaper's coverage of Turkish arms shipments to Islamist rebels in Syria

-Turkish journalist Can Dundar was sentenced to more than 27 years in prison on Wednesday allegedly supporting terrorism and "military or political espionage."
+Turkish journalist Can Dundar has been sentenced to more than 27 years in prison for allegedly supporting terrorism and "military or political espionage."

-A court in Istanbul sentenced Dundar to 18 years and nine months for obtaining state secrets for the purpose of political or military espionage, the verdict said.
+A court in Istanbul sentenced Dundar to 18 years and nine months for obtaining state secrets for the purpose of political or military espionage, the verdict said on Wednesday.
 The court also sentenced him to an additional eight years and nine months for supporting an armed terrorist organization without being a member.

 Currently in exile in Germany, the former editor-in-chief of Turkish opposition newspaper, Cumhuriyet, was tried in absentia.